WELCOME TO STUDENT ASSESSMENT

 Alabama students are assessed using a variety of state-mandated standardized assessments.
 A description is provided of state-mandated assessments given within the Satsuma City School System.

 ACCESS for ELLs

-ACCESS is an individual assessment given to all students in grades K through 12 who are English as a second language learner to determine English language proficiency.
-The four domains assessed are Listening, Reading, Writing and Speaking.
+ACCESS is an individual assessment given to all students in grades K through 12 who are English as a second language learners to determine English language proficiency.
+The four domains assessed are Listening, Reading, Writing, and Speaking.

 ALTERNATE ACCESS for ELLs

 The Alabama Alternate ACCESS for ELLs is designed specifically for students identified as English language learners with significant cognitive disabilities.
 It is available for grade-level clusters including 1-2, 3-5, 6-8 and 9-12.
 It is available in all four domains accessed with ACCESS for ELLs including Listening, Reading, Writing, and Speaking.
 The following requirements must be met to participate in the ALTERNATE ACCESS for ELLs.

 - Identified as ELL